Why Visit the AO Arena

 AO Arena Rules & Safety Guidelines

-Attending an event at the AO Arena Manchester means being part of a crowd of up to 21,000 people, so the venue has clear rules and safety guidelines in place to keep everyone secure and comfortable.
-Understanding these in advance ensures a smooth, stress-free experience on event night.
+Attending an event at the AO Arena Manchester means sharing the space with over 21,000 people, so clear rules and safety procedures are in place to ensure that every visitor can enjoy the experience in a secure and well-managed environment.
+Understanding these guidelines in advance helps avoid delays at entry and ensures a smoother visit from start to finish.

 Top Tips for Visiting the AO Arena